bkim9/CSE168tonemapping/final/TONEMAP2/README.txt

 The code is in C++.

-The algorithm described above is in 'tone_mapping.cc'.
+The algorithm described above is in 'bilateral_filter.cc'.
 This is the file that you may want to edit.
 The code follows the description exactly.
 Comments precede each part.
 Variable names are long and self-explanatory.

 You should not need to edit the other files.
 But in case you want to, here is a short description of each of them.